 Since 1983, when they formed in Chapel Hill, North Carolina, SCOTS have played their unique hybrid of Americana, surf, R&B, rockabilly, and swamp pop (the band describes their sound as "toe sucking geek rock - kinda weird, but it feels good when you're doing it"), all the while driving fans into ecstatic, sweat-drenched paroxysms of joy.
 Assisted by his cohorts in chaos — drummer Dave Hartman and bassist/singer/heartbreaker Mary Huff — Miller and crew have been prolific and ubiquitous for over twenty years.

-Now, Southern Culture on the Skids has re-recorded and updated every SCOTS original song from 1994’s classic Ditch Diggin' and released Dig This on October 29, 2013 through the band’s own Kudzu Records.
+In 2013 Southern Culture on the Skids re-recorded and updated every SCOTS original song from 1994’s classic Ditch Diggin' and released Dig This on CD/LP/digital through the band’s own Kudzu Records.

 “if [Ditch Diggin'] is not your idea of a great album, then maybe you shouldn't be bothering with this rock & roll stuff in the first place.” – ALL MUSIC (1994)